rgriff23/rgriff23.github.io/projects.md

 ### Research

-Section in progress... for now, see my publications for a look at some stuff I've worked on.
+Section in progress... for now, see my publications.

 ### R packages